 Recreational vehicles, buses, boat trailers, and other similar vehicles may only be parked in designated areas.

-Picnic Areas
+Picnicking

-Picnics are allowed only in designated picnic areas.
+Picnicking is allowed only in designated picnic areas.

 Photography and Filming

 All commercial photography and filming activities on the Property are prohibited without a Permit issued by the FMA.

 Non-commercial filming may require a Permit when necessary to protect Property resources while minimizing conflict between user groups or to ensure public safety.

 In most cases, a Permit is not necessary for visitors engaging in casual, non-commercial filming or photography.